Army Dreamers: Promotional video

-The music video opens on a closeup of Kate Bush, dressed in dark green camouflage, holding a child.
+The music video opens on a closeup of Kate Bush, dressed in a camouflage uniform holding a child.
 She blinks in synchronisation with the song's sampled gun cocks.
 The camera pulls out and shows that Bush has a white-haired child on her lap.
 The child walks off and returns in military combat uniform, and during the first pre-chorus, as Bush responds to her bandmates' comments, the child grows up into a 20-year-old.
 Bush and several soldiers (two of whom, Bush included, have "KT8" or "KTB" stencilled onto the stocks of their rifles: "KTB" was a monogram used by Bush early in her career) make their way through woodland, amid explosions.
 As the song progresses, Bush reaches out in an attempt to embrace or grasp the child soldier, but he disappears before she can.
 Finally, Bush is blown up and soldiers flee from an explosion.

 Bush has stated that this video is one of the few examples of her work that completely satisfies her:

 For me that's the closest that I've got to a little bit of film.
 And it was very pleasing for me to watch the ideas I'd thought of actually working beautifully.
 Watching it on the screen.
 It really was a treat, that one.
 I think that's the first time ever with anything I've done I can actually sit back and say "I liked that."
 That's the only thing.
 Everything else I can sit there going "Oh look at that, that's out of place."
 So I'm very pleased with that one, artistically.

 Legacy

+In 1988, Israeli singer Mazzi Cohen released a Hebrew cover of the song titled "Shem Ba'even" (Hebrew: שם באבן, lit.
+"A Name on a Stone").
+The version became a staple of Yom HaZikaron (Israel's Memorial Day) due to its shared themes of loss and military service.

 In 2024 the song gained new attention by revival through TikTok increasing its popularity among younger generations.
 The surge in interest saw a 1,300% increase in streams.
+As of July 2026, it is Bush's second most-played song on Spotify.